NixOS/rfcs/rfcs/0097-no-read-store-dir.md

 [drawbacks]: #drawbacks

-If a user on a non-NixOS platform mistakenly sets the permissions for `/nix/store` to something else, it won't be reverted by Nix automatically.
+If a user on a non-NixOS platform mistakenly sets the permissions for `/nix/store` to something undesirable, it won't be reverted by Nix automatically.

 # Alternatives
 [alternatives]: #alternatives